Mary Ann Sieghart Keynote Speaker

 - Broadcaster, journalist and author of award-winning and bestselling book, 'The Authority Gap' (2021)

 - Assistant Editor, The Times (1998-2007)

 - Highly versatile moderator and engaging speaker on gender bias

 Mary Ann Sieghart's Biography

-Mary Ann Sieghart is a highly regarded current affairs commentator and presenter, whose best-selling book ‘The Authority Gap’ looks at how we still don’t take women as seriously as men, and what we can do about it.
+Mary Ann Sieghart is a highly regarded current affairs commentator, presenter and speaker.
+Her ground-breaking book ‘The Authority Gap’ looks at how we still don’t take women as seriously as men, and what we can do about it.
 Having examined all the research, she is full of ideas for how organisations can tackle gender bias and help more women reach the top.

 Since ‘The Authority Gap’ was published in 2021, it has received widespread praise and won numerous awards.
 It was named “best politics book of the year” (The Guardian), “best philosophy and ideas book of the year” (The Times) and “best political book of the year” (Waterstones).

 Mary Ann spent 19 years at The Times as Assistant Editor, including as Arts Editor, Chief Political Leader-Writer, Op-Ed Editor and political and social columnist on Op-Eds and in Times2.
 Prior to this she worked at the Financial Times as a Eurobond correspondent and Lex Columnist, and at the Today newspaper as the Business Editor.
 From 2010 to 2012, she wrote a weekly column for The Independent on politics, economics and social affairs, and in 2008, she co-founded current affairs content aggregation website, The Browser.